UN chief says global warming goal on 'life support'

 So far, the talks have not come close to achieving any of the U.N.’s three announced priorities for the annual conference, called COP26.
 One is cutting carbon emissions by about half by 2030 to reach the goal Guterres alluded to.

-The other two are getting rich countries to fulfill a 12-year-old pledge of providing $100 billion a year in financial climate aid to poor nations and ensuring that half of that amount goes to helping developing nations adapt to the worst effects of climate change.
+The other two are getting rich countries to fulfill a 12-year-old pledge of providing $100 billion a year in financial climate aid to poor nations and ensuring that half of that amount goes to helping them adapt to the worst effects of climate change.

 Guterres said the Glasgow talks “are in a crucial moment” and need to accomplish more than securing a weak deal that participating nations agree to support.